-3 These statistics represent the percentage of QHP issuers reviewed with Findings or Observations attributed to a particular review area.
-Scoring may represent multiple Findings attributed to the same area, as seen under Network Adequacy which includes Findings or Observations for provider directory, machine-readable data files, ECP contracting areas tested under one combined heading, which resulted in more than one Finding or Observation in several review areas.
+3 These statistics represent the percentage of QHP issuers reviewed with findings or observations attributed to a particular review area.
+Scoring may represent multiple findings attributed to the same area, as seen under Network Adequacy which includes findings or observations for provider directory, machine-readable data files, ECP contracting areas tested under one combined heading.
+This resulted in more than one finding or observation in several review areas.